 Punctal Occlusion: Punctal occlusion is a procedure used to help dry eye patients by closing the tear drainage canals with silicone plugs, which keep most of the fluid from leaving the surface of the eye.
 This may provide long-term relief.

-Restasis: A new prescription eyedrop, Restasis, is being heavily marketed by Allergan.
-However, the active ingredient in Restasis is cyclosporine, the same powerful chemical used to prevent rejection in bone marrow and other organ transplants.
-On their web site, the National Institutes of Health cautions people taking the systemic form of cyclosporine that it may increase their chances of getting infections.
+Restasis: The active ingredient in Restasis is cyclosporine, the same powerful chemical used to prevent rejection in bone marrow and other organ transplants.

 Xiidra: Contains the drug lifitegrast, which binds to certain proteins in the body and reduces inflammation.
 Symptoms of dry eye disease can be caused by inflammation in the eyes.
 Xiidra may help improve symptoms of dry eye disease by reducing inflammation.